JALA-gals/Nonna-s-Recipes/README.md

 ## How to run our Software

-How to run, clone GitHub repo.
+Clone the GitHub repo.
 CD into the frontend folder.
 Then: run [npm install], then run [npx expo start], instructions will appear to help guide you in running the app on your phone through the Expo app.